jessica-writes-code/Quickstarts/Rclone/README.md

 # Rclone

-This is a "Quickstart" guide for simple RClone usage.
+This is a "Quickstart" guide for simple Rclone usage.

 ## What is Rclone?